"All clear" after avalanche report at Missoula International School

-MISSOULA - Emergency officials are giving the all-clear after an avalanche was reported near a school in the Rattlesnake neighborhood.
+MISSOULA - Emergency officials are giving the all-clear after a snow slide was reported near a school in the Rattlesnake neighborhood.

 Missoula Police Sgt.
 Travis Welsh says officers responded to the report at Missoula International School, on 1100 Harrison Street.

-He says some snow did slide near the building, but no significant damage to the building.
-A staffer with MIS also confirmed that there is no damage or injuries at this time.
+He says some snow did slide near the building, but it isn't a threat to the school's safety.

+MIS Head of School Julie Lennox said they're monitoring the situation but there's no immediate danger.
+(Scroll down for video of her talk with reporters.)

-The report comes just hours after the city issued an urban avalanche advisory for Mount Jumbo after a week of heavy snowfall.
+On Thursday morning, the issued an urban avalanche advisory for Mount Jumbo after a week of heavy snowfall.

-At least four reports have come in to 911 reporting seeing unauthorized hikers on the slopes of Mount Jumbo, according to Missoula scanner traffic.
+Calls are also coming in to 911 reporting skiers on Mount Jumbo, according to Missoula scanner traffic.
+Police say three skiers on the slope are avalanche experts monitoring the situation.

 People are urged to stay off Mount Jumbo.